Finn Stam: Career

-Stam used to play as a striker but converted into a central defender for AZ under-15’s.
-Stam’s progress earned him a first professional contract with AZ on 19 June 2021.
+Stam used to play as a striker but converted into a central defender for AZ under-15's.
+Stam's progress earned him a first professional contract with AZ on 19 June 2021.
 In July, 2021 he played in a friendly tournament called The Future of Football Cup in which FIFA experimented with rule changes including kick-ins, rolling subs, 30 minute stop clock halves, and sin-bins.
 Stam made his Eerste Divisie debut on the 18 March 2022, away at Jong FC Utrecht.

+On 10 July 2024, Stam joined Groningen on a season-long loan.